langf00rd/hashnode/cl6tngmoe0fy3genv8gml47ir.md

 npm run deploy
 ```

-This generates a build version of our `example/` react app in which we imported and displayed our components.
+This generates a build version of our `example/` React app in which we imported and displayed our components.
+It will be pushed to our GitHub repo, and a GitHub page will be created.

 ## Final words

+That’s it!
 We've created our very own react component library that can be imported and used in any react project.

 Milky UI is an open source react UI component project I'm working on.
 I created the project using the same method.
 The code is available on [GitHub](https://github.com/langford-dev/milky-ui/).
 It is also available on [npm](https://www.npmjs.com/package/milky-ui)